LibreCat/Catmandu-Importer-PDF/README.md

 # NOTES

+\* [Catmandu::Importer::PDF](https://metacpan.org/pod/Catmandu::Importer::PDF) returns one record, containing both document information, and page text

+\* [Catmandu::Importer::PDFPages](https://metacpan.org/pod/Catmandu::Importer::PDFPages) returns multiple records, each for each page

-\* returns only one record, compared to other Catmandu importers
+\* [Catmandu::Importer::PDFInfo](https://metacpan.org/pod/Catmandu::Importer::PDFInfo) returns one record, containing document information

-\* all pages are stored in one record.
-For large documents this can be memory intensive.

-\* see also the alternative importers: PDFPages and PDFInfo
+# KNOWN ISSUES

+\* Due to a bug in older versions of Poppler (bug #94173), the creation\_date and modification\_date can be returned in local time, instead of utc.

+\* Some versions of Poppler add form feeds and newlines to a text line, while others don't.

 # AUTHORS